 Great strides have been made in reducing motor vehicle theft in New York.
-From 1997 through 2022, reported thefts decreased 67 percent.
-In 2022, however, there was a dramatic increase in vehicles reported stolen: 26,653, representing a 112 percent increase from the 12,573 reported stolen in 2019.
-This was the first significant increase in motor vehicle theft since the inception of the program in 1994, and the increase exceeds the 11 percent increase in reported thefts nationwide, according to data from the National Insurance Crime Bureau (NICB).
-In 2022, vehicle thefts increased to 26,653, up from 21,956 in 2021.
-This is a 21 percent increase from last year.
-New York had one of the lowest rates of theft by population in the nation, ranking 46th of 52, but in 2022 New York was ranked 10th nationwide for number of motor vehicle thefts.
-While statewide theft numbers are typically driven by those occurring in New York City, NICB data indicated that the New York City Metropolitan Statistical Area (MSA) ranked 4th of 390 MSAs measured.
+From 1997 through 2023, reported thefts decreased 52 percent.
+In 2022, however, there was a dramatic increase in vehicles reported stolen: 26,994, representing a 115 percent increase from the 12,573 reported stolen in 2019.
+This represents the first year with a significant increase in motor vehicle theft since the inception of the program in 1994, and the increase exceeds the 11 percent increase in reported thefts nationwide, according to data from the National Insurance Crime Bureau (NICB).
+In 2023 we continued to see an increase in vehicle thefts with 38,620 reported motor vehicle thefts compared to 26,994 in 2022.
+This is a 43 percent increase from last year.
+New York is in the top 10 states with the highest number of thefts by volume (ranked #7) as well as the top 10 states with the highest theft percentage increase from 2022 to 2023 (also ranked 7th).